heavyjg/events-api/README.md

 This API is a perfect solution for developers looking for a simple yet efficient way to handle event management in their applications, with the backing of robust and modern technologies.

+### Serverless plugins

+This project uses the following Serverless plugins:

+- **serverless-offline**: Simulates AWS Lambda and API Gateway locally, without the need to manage any servers.
+- **serverless-dynamodb**: Provides a local DynamoDB instance for testing your application's DynamoDB tables.
+Requires JRE 6 or Dynamodb Docker image.
+- **serverless-webpack**: Bundles your code and dependencies into a single file to be deployed.
+- **serverless-auto-swagger**: Generates Swagger documentation for your API, utilizes functions.yml response definitions to populate types.
+- **serverless-esbuild**: Enables Typescript in your serverless project.

 ---

 ## Installation[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#installation)